 Since 1997, Erdiston College has been involved in providing training to teachers participating in the Education Sector Enhancement Programme.
 This programme provided teachers and principals with the competencies to integrate technology into the classroom.
-It also unshed in a new approach to teaching which was child cented and based on construtivist philosophies.
+It also ushered in a new approach to teaching which was student centered and based on constructivist philosophies.

 Indeed, the College has been in the forefront of teacher education both at home and in the region, delivering certificate and diploma programmes for graduates at the primary and secondary levels on franchise from the University of the West Indies, Cave Hill Campus.
 Within recent times, the College has developed new certificate programmes, a Bachelor of Education degree programme and a Diploma in Educational Leadership to meet the emerging needs of the education system.